 - Complete the Internship Credit Approval Form.
 Important: International students without an undergraduate business major or minor are not approved to do a full-time internship outside of the summer semester.

-- International students only: visit the Director of Admissions and Student Services in person to obtain the Curricular Practical Training (CPT) Departmental Recommendation.
+- International students only: visit the UF International Center’s website to obtain the Curricular Practical Training (CPT) Departmental Recommendation.
 When you submit your CPT paperwork and indicate an expected graduation date, your I-20 will reflect that graduation date.
 If it is before the normal two-year window for the I-20, your I-20 will be adjusted accordingly.
 Once this happens, you may not change your graduation date back and we will not submit an I-20 extension request on your behalf.
 Please indicate the most accurate graduation date that you can and be aware that it can’t change once it’s submitted to the federal government.

 - Be registered for a maximum of two credits of QMB 6941 by the last day of drop/add published in the academic calendar for the term in which you are attempting to register.
 Normal graduate tuition rates apply and must be paid by the fee payment deadline for the semester in which you are registered.